isomerpages/moe-ast-moehc/_school-histories/Schools/Outram Secondary School.md

 On 1 January 1954, Outram School became a secondary school with a four-year Commerce course leading to the School Certificate of Commercial Education of the London Chamber of Commerce.
 In 1958, Outram School started admitting girls and became a co-educational school.
 In 1961, the school was renamed Outram Secondary School.
 In 1968, the school relocated to its current premises at York Hill, off Chin Swee Road.
 In 1969, the school began focusing on commercial education for its upper secondary levels.

 The school’s swimming pool complex was completed and officially opened in 1977.
-In 1982, the school celebrated its 75th anniversary and commemorated it with the book, _75 Years Today: Outram Secondary School_.
+In 1982, the school celebrated its 75th anniversary and commemorated it with the book,&nbsp;_75 Years Today: Outram Secondary School_.
 Outram Secondary School moved to a temporary site at 10 Winstedt Road in June 1994 to make way for the redevelopment of new premises at York Hill.

 In 1996, Outram Secondary School celebrated its 90th anniversary.
 In June 1998, the school returned to its present premises.
-In 2006, the school celebrated its centennial anniversary and launched the commemorative book, _Labor Conquers All – 100 years of Outram Secondary School_.
+In 2006, the school celebrated its centennial anniversary and launched the commemorative&nbsp;book,&nbsp;_Labor&nbsp;Conquers All – 100 years of Outram Secondary School_.
 In 2016, Outram Secondary School celebrated its 110th anniversary.

 The school’s Applied Learning Programme focuses on business and enterprise, while its Learning for Life Programme is in sports and outdoor education.
 The latter aims to imbue the value of ‘sports for life’ in its students.